Cadet Orientation Flights

 Parents and guardians might be needed to help with transportation, to provide snacks, and chaperone cadets.
 If you’re willing to help, please talk with your local CAP leaders.

 Cadet orientation flights are safe, fun, and educational.
 Oftentimes, moms and dads are more nervous about the flights than the cadets.
-We hope this FAQ has reassured you about our commitment to your child’s safety.
+Please take a look at this informational video prepared by Nebraska Wing.
+It is a real-life account of an Orientation Flight Day!
+We hope this FAQ and has reassured you about our commitment to your child’s safety and our focus on making O-ride day a wonderful experience.